Key Dates Every Jeweler Needs to Know for 2019

 Combined with high-quality images and videos of your jewelry, it’s a surefire way to attract the attention of your audience

 Just check out Elverd Designs Instagram page below.
-As you can see, the layout on the page is consistent with recurring high quality images of themed, product and lifestyle shots.
-The layout is mesmerizing and users are more likely to associate the different colours with the jewelry designs.
+As you can see, the layout on the page is consistent with recurring high-quality images of themed, product and lifestyle shots.
+The layout is mesmerizing and users are more likely to associate the different colors with the jewelry designs.

-PicUp Media is a leading partner in the jewelry industry, working with over 2,500 jewelers to create pixel-perfect images that will make your customers click “Add To Cart”.
+Picup Media is a leading partner in the jewelry industry, working with over 5,000 jewelers to create pixel-perfect images that will make your customers click “Add to Cart”.
 To start your free trial, simply click here.